 Do I need to use a disposable aluminum pan?

 Yes, I recommend only using a disposable aluminum pan for smoked queso.

 Not only will you get the best results from this recipe because it’s written with that kind of cookware in mind, but it is also easier for clean up.

 If your smoked queso is a little bit thick, you can add in a splash of milk to help thin it out to your desired consistency.

 Smoked queso can become grainy when the cheese doesn’t melt properly.
 It’s also important not to combine the milk and lime juice together as that can cause a weird texture as well.

 By adding some additional milk, your queso will stay a thinner consistency.

 Smoked queso is excellent reheated.
 Place it in a saucepan on the stove and heat it over low heat, stirring occasionally.

 other cheesy dip recipes you might like

-Easy Smoked Queso Dip Recipe
+Smoked Queso Dip (Pit Boss Recipe)